Trifluoromethylphenylpiperazine

-3-Trifluoromethylphenylpiperazine (TFMPP) is a recreational drug of the phenylpiperazine chemical class and is a substituted piperazine.
+meta-Trifluoromethylphenylpiperazine (TFMPP) is a recreational drug of the phenylpiperazine chemical class and is a substituted piperazine.
 Usually in combination with benzylpiperazine (BZP) and other analogues, it is sold as an alternative to the illicit drug MDMA ("Ecstasy").

 Use and effects

 TFMPP is off-white, yellowish in color.

 TFMPP is rarely used by itself.
 In fact, TFMPP reduces locomotor activity and produces aversive effects in animals rather than self-administration, which may explain the decision of the DEA not to permanently make TFMPP a controlled substance.
 More commonly, TFMPP is co-administered with BZP, which acts as a norepinephrine and dopamine releasing agent.
 Due to the serotonin agonist effects and increase in serotonin, norepinephrine, and dopamine levels produced by the BZP/TFMPP combination, this mixture of drugs produces effects which crudely mimic those of MDMA.

-In a clinical study, TFMPP produced effects in humans including dysphoria, dextroamphetamine-like effects (i.e., stimulant-like effects), tension and anxiety, mental confusion and "bewilderment", and increased ratings of "drug liking", "high", and "stimulated".
-The drug has been anecdotally reported to produce mild psychedelic effects in humans, but no hallucinogenic effects with the drug were described in the study at the employed dose.
+In clinical studies, TFMPP produced effects in humans including dysphoria, dextroamphetamine-like effects (i.e., stimulant-like effects), tension and anxiety, mental confusion and "bewilderment", and increased ratings of "drug liking", "high", and "stimulated".
+The drug has been anecdotally reported to produce mild psychedelic effects in humans, but no hallucinogenic effects with the drug were described in clinical studies at the employed dose.
+The combination of TFMPP with BZP crudely mimics the effects of MDMA in clinical studies.